-The good news is that a whole slew of lovely smelling herbs can work as effectively to keep moths away from your woolens.
-With this simple DIY, you can swap your mothballs for a sachet that's not only sweet-smelling, but pleasant to look at, too.
+The good news is that herbs can keep moths away from your woolens just as effectively.
+With this simple DIY, you can swap your mothballs for sachets that are not only sweet-smelling but pleasant to look at, too.

 Photographs by Erin Boyle.

-Above: To begin the project, I went to the spice section of my local grocery store and bought two packets of small muslin spice bags.
-If you have old handkerchiefs lying around, those can work as nicely.
-If you're handy with a sewing machine, you can sew your own sachets, and if you're not, you can create a little bundle and tie the ends together instead of sewing.
-A packet of 25 Cotton Muslin Drawstring Bags is available from Celestial Gifts for $12.50.
+Above: To begin the project, I bought some small muslin spice bags (I found mine at my grocery store's spice section).
+If you have old handkerchiefs around and you're handy with a sewing machine, you can sew your own sachets.
+If you don't sew, you can just create little bundles and tie the ends together.
+I made seven bags this time around; a packet of 25 Mini Cotton Muslin Drawstring Bags is available from Celestial Gifts for $4.75.

-Above: Next, I gathered herbs that are known for their ability to ward off clothes moths.
-I used lavender, spearmint, thyme, rosemary, cloves, and cinnamon.
-Mountain Rose Herbs is a terrific online resource for bulk herbs, or you can head to your local natural foods store to buy smaller quantities of bulk herbs.
+Above: Next, I gathered dried herbs known for their ability to ward off clothes moths: lavender, spearmint, thyme, rosemary, cloves, and cinnamon.
+Mountain Rose Herbs is a terrific online resource for bulk herbs, or you can buy smaller quantities at your local natural-foods store.
 Other herbs known for repelling insects include tansy, ginger, and citronella.

-Above: Red cedar is a an old standby when it comes to warding off moths, so much so that some houses have entire closets made from the stuff.
+Above: Red cedar is an old standby when it comes to warding off moths—which is why entire closets are sometimes lined with the wood.
 If you're not ready for a closet renovation, cedar shavings will do the trick.
-5 Cups of Organic Red Cedar Shavings is $5.99 from Stress Tamer Spa.
+A five-cup bag of Organic Red Cedar Shavings is $4.99 from Stress Tamer Spa.

-Above: I found it easiest to fill my small spice bags with red cedar shavings before adding the other herbs.
+Above: I put the cedar shavings into my spice bags before adding the herbs.

-Above: I blended my other herbs in equal proportions (roughly 4 tablespoons of each kind) and used a small wooden spoon to help distribute to the mixture into my spice bags.
+Above: I blended the herbs in equal proportions (to make my seven bags, I used about 4 tablespoons of each herb) and then spooned the mixture into the bags.

-Above: As I worked, I gave each bag a soft tap on the table to be sure that the herbs were working their way around the cedar shavings and not just staying on top.
+Above: As I worked, I kept tapping each bag on the table to let the herbs settle down around the cedar shavings.

-Above: To finish, I slid a stick of cinnamon down the side of each filled bag, helping to tamp down the herbs.
+Above: To finish, I slid a stick of cinnamon into each bag.

-Above: After the bags were filled, I tied each one closed and gave the outside of the bag a good squeeze to help crush the cedar and release the herbal essential oils.
+Above: Then I tied each bag closed and gave the outside a squeeze to crush the cedar and release the herbs' essential oils.